 Statutory regulation and accounting high on the list

 The greatest challenge is considered to be the complexity of statutory regulation, while accounting issues also figure among the top five concerns.
 According to the survey, one general trend is for companies to increasingly seek closer contact with their customers as a means of delivering greater value from their products and services.
-Many consider this to be the crucial factor for successfully competing and developing the business going forwards.
+Many consider this to be the crucial factor for successfully competing and developing the business going forward.

 Strategy for delivering customer value close to the customer

 In order to succeed in this regard, the business must create a clear strategy for moving closer to its customers.
-Many small growth companies lack the necessary infrastructure and experience to drive an international expansion.
+Many small growth companies lack the necessary infrastructure and experience to drive international expansion.
 Large companies that have done this for many years have established procedures and IT solutions that manage many of the challenges described in the survey in the above diagram.

-The IT organisations and finance departments in these companies have learned what is required, while smaller businesses that are embarking on a strategy of international growth, or planning to do so, need to raise their level of knowledge.
+The IT organizations and finance departments in these companies have learned what is required, while smaller businesses that are embarking on a strategy of international growth, or planning to do so, need to raise their level of knowledge.
 They also need to invest in systems that can effectively handle international financial administration from day one.
 This means keeping costs manageable during any expansion.

 Different ways to manage the challenges of international growth

 There are a number of different ways to manage these challenges.
 We have prepared a guide describing the various approaches generally adopted by companies to handle these issues.
 There is also a discussion of the pros and cons associated with various types of solutions.
-Based on this guide, you can adapt the strategy to systems and organisations you have already chosen, or ensure that you make the right choices from the get go.
+Based on this guide, you can adapt the strategy to systems and organizations you have already chosen, or ensure that you make the right choices from the get-go.
 Learn more and download the guide here or via the button below.